 What is a nutritional genetic test?

 Nutritional genetic tests reveal how nutrients and genes interact.
 The human genome consists of about 3 billion base pairs.
 Only about 0.1% of these base pairs differ between people.
-The most common type of genetic variation is called a single nucleotide polymorphism (SNP), which is a variation of a single base pair in the DNA sequence.
-Everyone has ~4-5 million SNPs, most of which occur outside of genes but when SNPs occur within a gene, or in a regulatory area near a gene, they may affect the gene’s function.
+A single nucleotide polymorphism (SNP) is the most common type of genetic variation.
+SNP is a variation of a single base pair in the DNA sequence.
+Everyone has ~4-5 million SNPs, most of which occur outside of genes.
+When SNPs occur within a gene, or in a regulatory area near a gene, they may affect the gene’s function.